DimOriCoding/Question-Answering-Engine-with-Transformers/README.md

 # Question-Answering-Engine-with-Transformers
-Implementation of an engine for question answering over Wikidata through BERT Transformers.
+The aim of this thesis is the creation of a question answering engine over the Wikidata knowledge graph. the Bidirectional Encoder Representations from Transformers (BERT) model to perform Span Entity and Relation prediction on questions posed in natural English.